estruyf/blog-content/content/posts/2021-04-15-how-to-use-the-oauth-on-behalf-of-flow-in-a-node.js-azure-functions.md

 To use the sample, all you need to do is pass the `client id` and `client secret` to the `config` object in the `index.ts` file of the function.

-{{< blockquote type="Important" text="The config object is added in the code to simplify the process.
+{{< blockquote type="important" text="The config object is added in the code to simplify the process.
 When you would use this in production, it is recommended to put these kinds of IDs and Secrets in Azure Key Vault.
 Read more on using the Key Vault in your Azure Functions on [Use Key Vault references for App Service and Azure Functions](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references)." >}}

 ## The flow